Surfpup/tConfig-Mods/Epic Loot/Source/Readme.txt

  * Add Nephalem Valor-like system, and Elite monsters?

 Changelog

+v0.2.6
+ * Fixed issue with npc affixes appearing as 'bla' in multiplayer
+ * Improved NPC syncing logic to use a RNG seed, reduces network data transferring significantly

 v0.2.5 (April 9th, 2013)
  * Removed the 'Complete' system that overrode health/mana crytal use.